How to troubleshoot and fix Telstra internet issues

-One of the best ways to determine what might be going wrong with your internet is to take a closer look at the Telstra Smart Modem lights.
+One of the best ways to determine the cause of your Telstra internet issues is to take a closer look at the Telstra Smart Modem lights.

 While there’s no official online Telstra Smart Modem manual, there are lights to help troubleshoot.
 The front LED on your Telstra Smart Modem communicates basic network activity with different coloured lights.
 If the LED is off, the power is off.
 If the power is on and the light isn’t on, there’s likely something wrong with the Telstra Smart Modem and you should contact Telstra live chat or call them.

-Here’s what the seven colour states of the front LED light mean:
+Here’s what each of the seven colour states of the front LED light means:

 - Green: Normal network activity.